The Best Places to Stay in Goa in 2023 – Insider’s Tips for all Beaches and all Budgets.

 The Best Place to Stay in Goa for First Time

-Choosing where to stay in Goa for the first time can be overwhelming as there are so many beaches and places you’ll want to check out to find your favourites.
-Especially if you only have a few days – you want to spend your time enjoying not traveling around.
+Choosing where to stay in Goa for the first time can be overwhelming as there are so many beaches and places you’ll want to check out to find your personal favourites and, especially if you only have a few days to visit Goa, you want to spend your time enjoying the beach not traveling around stuck in traffic.

 The Best Places to Stay in Goa for Couples and Honeymooners